-Yes, chemical peels help with acne by using a chemical solution to exfoliate the skin, unclog the pores, and help treat acne breakouts.
-Glycolic acid, salicylic acid, and light trichloroacetic acid peels are very effective at treating acne.
+Yes, chemical peels help with acne breakouts.
+By using a chemical solution to exfoliate the skin, unclog the pores, and help treat acne breakouts, chemical peels can greatly reduce acne breakouts.
+Glycolic acid, salicylic acid, and light trichloroacetic acid peels are very effective chemical peel options for treating acne.
 It is best to have a series of these light peels to help exfoliate the skin and treat your acne breakouts.

 Can you do a chemical peel on your body?

-Yes, chemical peels can be used on the body, as well as the face, to correct uneven skin tone, texture, hyperpigmentation, sun damage, fine lines, wrinkles, acne and acne scars.
+Yes, chemical peels can be used on the body and face to correct uneven skin tone, texture, hyperpigmentation, sun damage, fine lines, wrinkles, acne, and acne scars.
 Chemical peels can be performed on: